tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 The Nobel Prize and the Oscars are the most obvious ones that come to mind.<sup id="a2">[2](#f2)</sup>

 The main thing about awards is that they represent mostly social value in their recognition, which is a space that money (at least we say<sup id="a3">[3](#f3)</sup>) can't touch.
-You can't buy collegues whom respect you for money.
-You can't buy a Fields Medal for money.
+You can't buy collegues whom respect you.
+You can't buy a Fields Medal.
 By their very nature they represent what money can't buy.
 As useful as money is in representing value, and transforming it from various value types to others, it can't (at least explicitly) be used to exchange for certain types of social value.<sup id="a4">[4](#f4)</sup>

 But, then again, for some people this might not matter much.
 Who would want something of immense value that can't be